-We do not intend to declare and pay dividends on our common stock for the foreseeable future.
+We currently have not and do not intend to declare and pay dividends on our common stock for in the near term.
 We currently intend to invest our future earnings, if any, to fund our growth.
 Additionally, the terms of our credit facility restrict our ability to pay dividends.
-Therefore, you are not likely to receive any dividends on your common stock for the foreseeable future.
+Therefore, you are not likely to receive any dividends on your common stock in the near term.